Payment systems

 Venmo has a few aces in the sleeve that make it a preferred choice for millions of users.

-• Ease of Use: With just a few taps, you can transfer funds to friends, family, or businesses;
+• Ease of Use: With just a few taps, you can transfer funds to friends, family, or businesses.
+It's also easy to add cash to venmo and make transactions;

 • Social Aspect: One of the prime benefits of Venmo is its feed.
 This social network feature adds a fun and interactive element to the app;

-• Low Fees: One more reason why users choose Venmo is its affordable processing fees, standing at the lower side of the rate range as compared to other P2P systems;
+• Low Fees: One more reason why users choose Venmo is its affordable processing fees, standing at the lower side of the rate range as compared to other P2P systems, venmo rates for business are also of particular importance;

 • Splitting Bills: Whether it’s splitting dinner at a restaurant, sharing rent with roommates, or pooling money for a group gift, Venmo’s split feature is a convenient way to divvy up expenses;